 We are not a transport museum but we have a small and interesting collection of bicycles and tricycles.

-Cycling has been credited with changing the face of rural England; inbreeding was no longer necessary.
-Courting was not restricted by the distance you could walk - with your bike you could roam much further afield.
+Cycling has been credited with changing the face of rural England.
+Courting was not restricted by the distance you could walk – with your bike you could roam much further afield.
 The increasing popularity of cycling clubs at the beginning of the nineteenth century opened up society for young people.
-The old folk disapproved and thought them most improper - imagine - young ladies riding astride!
+The old folk disapproved and thought them most improper – imagine – young ladies riding astride!